 Example 2: Making the gender breakdown visual

 This slide is similar to the first one except it has a block for every single CEO.
-This still shows a relative small number of women CEOs but because each one has a block it may not feel as vast a gap as the first slide.
+This still shows a relatively small number of women CEOs but because each one has a block it may not feel as vast a gap as the first slide.

 You could also use different colors with this slide to focus more on the women and highlight them as a “powerful” group within the larger group.
 Using a light grey makes the blocks of men seem a lot less dominating.